1981 Buffalo Bills season: Week 14: at San Diego Chargers

 Coming off their win at home against the Washington Redskins, the Buffalo Bills traveled to San Diego to face the Chargers and their potent offense.
 Buffalo's defense would face a tall task in slowing the Chargers who, in their previous two games, outscored their opponents 89–38.
 This game was a clash of style that pitted the Chargers and their pass-oriented Air Coryell offense versus Chuck Knox and his run-heavy, ball control offense.
 Defensively the teams also contrasted starkly with the Chargers ranking near the bottom of the NFL (26th overall), and the Bills ranking among the top defenses (6th overall).
 In the 1st quarter both teams traded rushing touchdowns as Chuck Muncie scored on a 9-yard run to give the home a lead, and Bills' quarterback Joe Ferguson scored on a 3-yard run to tie the game.
 The 2nd quarter produced a 21-point flurry that began when Dan Fouts threw a touchdown pass of 17 yards to Wes Chandler.
 The Bills answered when Roosevelt Leaks scored on a 9-yard run to tie the game briefly at 14–14.
 Dan Fouts put the Chargers ahead before the half when he connected with Kellen Winslow on a 67-yard touchdown pass.
 In the 3rd quarter the Bills tied the game when Roosevelt Leaks scored his second touchdown of the game on a 1-yard run.
 The Chargers took back the lead with Rolf Benirschke kicking a 29-yard field goal to give the Chargers a 24–21 lead.
 The Bills answered with a fourth rushing touchdown when Joe Cribbs scored on a 1-yard run.
 The Chargers cut the Bills' lead to 28–27 in fourth quarter when Rolf Benirschke kicked a 27-yard field.
 The Bills hung on to win the game and upset the heavily favored Chargers.
 Despite the Chargers outgaining the Bills 482 to 318 in total yards, the Bills forced three Chargers turnovers (1 fumble, 2 INTs) that allowed the Bills to keep the Chargers' potent offense on the sideline.
 With the win the Bills improved to 9–5.

+This was the last time the Bills ever beat the Chargers in San Diego.
+Buffalo didn't beat the Chargers on the road again until 2023, by which point they had moved back to Los Angeles.